YeOldeDM/lets-godot-roguelike/posts/step-4-dungeongen.md

 `return {"map": map, "start_pos": start_pos}`
 Our Map script will use this package of data to create the game's world and spawn the player at some logical starting point.

 By now, our dungeon generator script is nearly complete already!
-We will be tweaking it a little in future steps, but for now it's doing all the things we need it to do, so let's move on and integrate this new big tool into the rest of our game..
+We will be tweaking it a little in future steps, but for now it's doing all the things we need it to do, so let's move on and integrate this big shiny new tool into the rest of our game..

 ## The Art of Building Without Building
 Now that our DunGen script can return something we can work with, let's use that data to paint the actual cells into our Map node.
 Before, we were simply painting our dungeons by hand.
 Now it's time to have it start doing this in code.
 Our data map is an array of integers that correlate to our map's cell indicies, so this is real straight-forward.
 Go to the Map.gd script and change the code under `_ready` like so: